EL9150/Inventory-System/README.md

 ![Column headers Image 1](columnheader1.png)
 ![Column headers Image 2](columnheader2.png)

-# Configuration
+# Configuration File
 1. Clone this repository to your local machine.

-2. Create a new file named "config.ini" in the root directory of the project.
+2. Create a new file named "config.ini" in the "inventory_system" directory (the folder that contains "MyForm.h") of the project.

 3. Open "config.ini" with a text editor and add the following content:
 ```